-The applicant must act with co-applicant(s) as specified hereafter.
+The applicant may act individually or with co-applicant(s).

 If awarded the Grant contract, the applicant will become the Beneficiary identified as the Coordinator in annex E3h1 (Special Conditions).
 The Coordinator is the main interlocutor of the Contracting Authority.
 It represents and acts on behalf of any other co-beneficiary (if any) and coordinate the design and implementation of the Action.